Published on February 25th, 2023 by Nikolaos Sismanis

 Source: Investor Presentation

-Phillips Edison pursues growth by raising its rents on a regular basis.
-Rent hikes are included in its leases while the trust raises its rents at a faster pace when it leases a property to a new tenant.
+Phillips Edison pursues growth by raising its rent on a regular basis.
+Rent hikes are included in its leases, while the trust raises its rents at a faster pace when it leases a property to a new tenant.
 It also pursues growth by redeveloping its properties when the returns are attractive.

-Notably, Phillips Edison performed 280 acquisitions of properties for a total amount of $4.7 billion during 2012-2018.
+Notably, Phillips Edison performed 280 acquisitions of properties for a total amount of $4.7 billion during the 2012 to 2018 time frame.
 As this amount exceeds the current market capitalization of $4.5 billion of the stock, it is evident that the REIT has been investing heavily in its future growth.
 Moreover, management has identified more than 5,800 shopping centers across the country that meet its acquisition criteria.

 As Phillips Edison currently has only 289 properties, it obviously has immense growth potential, though it will have to issue plenty of new units to fund its acquisitions.
 It is also worth noting that Phillips Edison has been ranked as the largest acquirer of neighborhood centers among its peers during 2018-2020.